kamranayub/pluralsight-course-mcp-in-practice/demo-final/README.md

 1. Once provisioned, you **must** configure the Entra ID (AAD) client secret in the Azure Functions App
     - Env Variable: `MICROSOFT_AUTHENTICATION_CLIENT_SECRET`

+> [!IMPORTANT]
+> The deployment will provision a free-tier AI Search service, but **not a model deployment** or an AI Search Indexer!

+#### Azure AI Search Configuration

+When you create an AI Search Service, Azure Portal has a few templated wizards for deploying a search indexer for Blob Containers.

+Follow the wizard in the Azure Portal to hook up an AI Search Indexer with Azure Blob Storage.

+> [!TIP]
+> Walking through the wizard will have you create all the prerequisite model and AI Foundry resources.

+**High-level Steps:**

+1. Upload PDF files from this repository (`hrm-docs` folder) to the HRM document blob storage container (`globomanticshrm`)
+1. Create an AI Foundry project with a model deployment for `text-embedding-ada-002` (I used `GlobalStandard`)
+1. Create a Search Indexer created that is hooked up to the HRM Globomantics document blob storage container
+1. Grant **Search Index Data Reader** permission for your demo employee/user identity (this can be yourself!)

 ### MCP Infra

 In the `Globomantics.Mcp.Server` directory, you can run `azd up` with a unique environment.